paulofelipefeitosa/serverless-handlers/README.md

 5. **LoadingClassesOverheadTime** - the introduced overhead to request the load of all synthetic function classes.
 This overhead time unit is nanoseconds.

+Please also note that these metrics only are collected for the very first request with `ReqID == 0`.

 ## Use cases